-As lockdown gradually begins to ease, interest in holidays is suddenly being piqued again, with millions of us having been stuck indoors for the past few months and keen to catch some sun.
+With restrictions beginning to ease worldwide, interest in holidays is suddenly being piqued again, with millions of us having been holiday-free for the past couple of years and keen to catch some sun.

-But with social distancing measures still in place across most of Europe, getting to those holiday destinations could be a challenge for the foreseeable future.
+But with delays, costs and post-covid measures to consider, getting to those holiday destinations could be a challenge for the foreseeable future.
 At GoCompare we wanted to see which form of holiday travel would be best - flying, driving or catching a train?

 Our research analysed the cost of flying and driving from London to key tourist destinations across Europe, taking into account the price of tickets for flights and fuel, ferries and any tunnel tolls for driving.